oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 }
 ```

-When I re-deployed with this change, I received a 100. *Huzzah!*
+When I re-deployed (by running `./deploy.sh` again) with this change, I received a 100. *Huzzah!*

+*NOTE:* I did have to update the Trusted Origins and Redirect URIs in Okta after I redeployed since `deploy.sh` picks a random name to deploy to each time.

 ![Lighthouse Perfect Score](static/lighthouse-with-512.png)

 ## Happy Authenticating!

 You can find the source code associated with this article [on GitHub](https://github.com/oktadeveloper/okta-spring-boot-angular-pwa-example).
-If you find any bugs, please file an issue, or leave a comment on this post.
+If you find any bugs, please file an issue, or post your question to the [Okta Developer Forums](https://devforum.okta.com/).
 Of course, you can always [ping me on Twitter](https://twitter.com/mraible) too.

 This article showed you how to develop a Spring Boot backend, and lock it down with Okta.
 You learned how to develop an Angular frontend and use OpenID Connect to get an access token and securely communicate with the backend.
 You also learned how you can use the Stormpath Angular SDK to do the same thing.
 Finally, you saw how to deploy everything to Cloud Foundry and get a Lighthouse PWA score of 100.